 - Client vulnerabilities.
 VR and AR headsets are heavy-duty machines with a lot of software and memory.
 They are also ripe targets for malicious and inadvertent hacks.
 Additionally, location spoofing and device manipulation enable perpetrators to take over users' identities and cause havoc after entering the metaverse.

 - User-to-user communications.
-Because the metaverse experience is all about facilitating user-to-user communications, trust and commerce are how these relationships are built.
+The metaverse experience is all about facilitating user-to-user communications.
+These relationships are typically built through commerce and depend on trust.
 One bad actor can cause tremendous damage.
 The need for moderation at scale is critical and must be addressed.

 - Data accuracy.
-Location, merchandise quality, reviews, user information and third-party trusted data are anchored around accuracy.
-Ensuring accuracy can be difficult.
+Location, merchandise quality, reviews, user information and third-party trusted data are anchored upon accuracy, but ensuring accuracy in the metaverse can be difficult.

 Unique VR and AR security challenges